Quasi-stationary distributions for randomly perturbed dynamical systems: Applications

-A \emph{Morse decomposition} of the dynamics of $F$ is a collection of $F$-invariant, compact sets $K_1,\dots,K_k$ such that \begin{itemize} \item $K_i$ is isolated i.e. there exists a neighborhood of $K_i$ such that it is the maximal $F$-invariant set in the neighborhood, and \item for every $x\in \Lambda\setminus \cup K_i$, there exist $i>j$ such that $\omega(x) \subset K_i$ and $\alpha(x)\subset K_j$. \end{itemize} Modulo replacing the invariant sets $K_i$ by points, one can think of $F$ being gradient-like as all orbits move from lower indexed invariant sets to higher indexed invariant sets.
+A \textit{Morse decomposition} of the dynamics of $F$ is a collection of $F$-invariant, compact sets $K_1,\ldots,K_k$ such that: \begin{itemize} \item $K_i$ is isolated, that is, there exists a neighborhood of $K_i$ such that it is the maximal $F$-invariant set in the neighborhood, and